ubeytdemirr/fall20-clone-week/whatsapp.md

 ## Idle

 - Is user on message page then he/she is active emit an event!
-- Is user typing you have onKeyDown onKeyUp events on js, emit an event and let other part know that user is typing.
+- Is user typing ?  you have onKeyDown onKeyUp events on js, emit an event and let other parts know that user is typing.

+Deploy the project, show everyone how skilled you are!

 <img src="wp0.png" width="500px" />
 <img src="wp1.png" width="500px" />